I explore the fast-changing Asian food trends at one of Ubud’s best bars and restaurants, Room 4 Dessert.

 Although Asian cuisines are not known for sweets, dessert bars are a common substitute for the wine bar culture of Europe.
 The trends are ever changing, spiking and dying in a matter of months.
 Many of them start in Korea.
 First there was the shaved ice, so popular in so many Far Eastern countries such as the Philippines with Halo Halo, and then bingsu South Korea or even North Korea.
-Sophisticated versions can be found in hip and alternative cafes across the region.
+Sophisticated versions can be found in hip and alternative cafes across the region especially at all the best cafes in trendy Ubud.
 Then there was the frozen yogurt.

 At night, dessert and cocktail bars are proving a winning combination to those looking for an alternative to the loud clubs and bars.
 Designer desserts paired with sour cocktails are sprouting in major Asian cities.
 Ubud, Bali’s cultural center, is the country’s culinary laboratory and is always first to showcase the new trends in food.

 Locavore is promoting 100% locally sourced food; long-term favorite, Mozaic, incorporates local Balinese spices and ingredients into Western dishes; raw restaurants are spreading like in no other part of meat-loving Southeast Asia.
 Thus, it comes at no surprise that Ubud is also the place where a dessert and cocktail bar called Room 4 Dessert led by veteran Will Goldfarb, would be most logically found in Indonesia.

 Chef Will invited us into his dark room of pleasure in the heart of Ubud.
 With desserts named “50 Shades of Grace” and a champagne menu titled “Bubbles Rule!”, Room 4 dessert is a fun and playful take on a meal’s happy ending.